Greenock Cricket Club

 With the Club entering teams in the Sunday and Midweek Leagues this season, there is the need for the Hillend XI to have an appointed skipper and this role will be taken by PJ Bryceland with Rakesh Kumar as his deputy.

-Everyone at the Club wish the captains and vice-captains all the best for the coming season.
+Everyone at the Club wishes the captains and vice-captains all the best for the coming season.

 Members will be sad to learn of the passing of Bobby Proverbs, at the age of 78, on 12th February.
 Bobby, who was the son of Laurence Proverbs, a leading member of the 1st XI in the 1950s and early 1960s, first played for the 1st XI in 1966, having played with success in the 2nd XI from a young age.
 He retired from the game in 1970. having played 48 games for the 1st XI in which he scored 371 runs, mainly as an opening bat.